 Behold, I will send you Elijah the prophet before the great and awesome day of the Lord comes.
 And he will turn the hearts of fathers to their children and the hearts of children to their fathers, lest I come and strike the land with a decree of utter destruction.

-The attention that this question gathers is rather significant.
-For example, David Jeremiah addresses this in his blog.
-Near the end of the article, the question is finally answered.
-He says, “Elijah will return according to Malachi’s prophecy”, going on to speculate that Elijah will be one of the two witnesses from Revelation 11 and asserting that “most scholars believe one of the two witnesses will be Elijah.”
+The attention that this question gathers in broader “end times” discussions is rather significant.
+For example, David Jeremiah asks if Elijah returns during the Tribulation in his blog.
+He says, “Elijah will return according to Malachi’s prophecy” (note the future tense) and goes on to speculate that Elijah will be one of the two witnesses from Revelation 11 and asserting that “most scholars believe one of the two witnesses will be Elijah.”

 So will Elijah return?
 Does Scripture concur with David Jeremiah and “most scholars?”

 How Scripture answers "Will Elijah return?"

 Elijah has already come, and it was John the Baptist2,3,4.
 This is made clear by both an angel of God2 and Jesus Himself3 in a straightforward and perfect example of Scripture interpreting Scripture.
 In fact, even if we only had Malachi to consider, when looking at its broader context4 we can see the hint at this answer.
 It’s not a mystery!
 It doesn’t need to be difficult; God has answered it.
 And isn’t it fitting that in the very last verses of the Old Testament, before roughly four hundred years of silence from God, the Testaments are connected by a promise from God4 and His fulfillment of it2,3!